 After the opening, we worship God together as the praise team plays contemporary worship songs.
 People are encouraged to have an encounter with Jesus and this includes freedom to express yourself with lifting hands or kneeling, or however you feel led by the Spirit, as long as it’s not disruptive to others.
 We have some very talented musicians and singers but their focus is on glorifying Jesus, not performance.
 If you come to our Saturday night service that is geared for the millennial generation, you should expect the music to be a little louder than on Sundays.

-After the worship, we share some announcements and take a 5-7 minute break to greet one another, hit the restroom, refresh the coffee and that sort of thing (you can stay seated if you prefer).
+After the worship, we share some announcements and take a 5-minute break to say hi to friends and meet new people, hit the restroom, refresh the coffee and that sort of thing (you can stay seated if you prefer).
 At this time, if you’d like to make a financial gift there are baskets located around the building.
 We don’t pass an offering plate or talk much about money.
 The River is debt free without ever making a fuss about money.
 God provides!

 After the break, the kids and youth go to their respective classes (we have something for every age group) and the adults stay in the auditorium for the teaching of God’s Word.
 The teaching lasts about 35-40 minutes and is very practical in nature.
 The pastor always prepares a written handout that you can take home and study on your own.
 The focus is on learning the Word and growing in our relationship with God.
 The messages are simple to understand and are normally prophetic in that they speak to people’s hearts.
 One note, if you attend the 8:30 service, there are no kids classes available due to the service being shorter than the main service at 10:00.
 Also, if you don’t prefer larger crowds, the 8:30 service has fewer people in attendance.
 But everything else (worship, teaching, prayer) is included at 8:30.